eunwho2/evScope/README.md

 Step 1 : embedded system simulator
 ----------------------------------
-For now instead of a real embedded computer we will use a simple C program that sends simulated data.
+For now instead of a real embedded computer we will use a simple C or javascript/node program that sends simulated data.
 This will make it easier to test.
 We can make versions of the program with different data formats, rates etc. There is code in the repository under 'sim' that has a bare bones Visual Studio version and a Linux compatible version. (not much different between the two other than some data types and initialization).
 I won't go into the implementation.
 You can inspect the